 - As part of our long-term business and programme plans we are considering how we can use our spaces and assets more radically, making our facilities, equipment and expertise available to Black-led groups or individuals in need of support or resource.

 - We will further interrogate our recruitment processes to understand why Black people are under-represented in our workforce, and what we must to do to address this.
-We are committed to increasing the representation of black people across every aspect of our organisation.
-We will be seeking funding for new developmental roles within the organisation that are targeted at Black people and people of colour, and which can feed into the broader arts sector.
+We are committed to increasing the representation of Black people and people of colour across every aspect of our organisation.
+We will be seeking funding for new developmental roles within the organisation.

 - We will further review our induction and appraisal processes, in order to encourage continued reflection on anti-racism learning and progress across the organisation.
 We will hold any person not supporting this agenda to account.